Basketball Referee

 If a player has ran amd jump behind the 3 point line but release the ball by the free throw line, is the shot a 3 or a 2?

-Asked by Lenricco about 7 years ago
+Asked by Lenricco over 7 years ago

 A player is considered to be in the position on the court where he last touched the floor.
 So this would be a 3.